abandrea/HPC/exercise_1/project_1/README.md

 For this project, as said before, it will be tested the `broadcast` and `reduce` operations using the default openMPI implementation and the `basic_linear`, `chain`, and `pipeline` algorithms.
 The benchmarks was executed using `THIN` and `FAT` partitions, using all the available cores on a single node.

 The output of the benchmarks was saved in separate files for each algorithm and operation, and the results were analyzed to compare the performance of the different algorithms.
+______

 # Analysis of the Results

 For the analysis of the results, it was used Python for semplicity and to have a better visualization of the data.
-The analysis is available in the `bcast.ipynb` and `reduce.ipynb` notebooks.
+The jupyter notebook are available in the `bcast.ipynb` and `reduce.ipynb` files.

 ## Choosing a Fixed Message Size